 February 1-3, 2019

 The Ignatian Yoga retreat will include five Ignatian Yoga sessions: Friday night, Saturday morning, Saturday afternoon, Saturday night, and Sunday morning.
 Sessions include a talk from one of the teachers, a yoga class (varying styles), quiet reflection, and group sharing.
+There will be an optional meditation session on Friday at 5:30PM for those who have checked-in at that time.
+The retreat will start with dinner being served at 6:30PM.
 Mass and reconciliation will be offered.
 There will also be some leisure and social time built into the weekend.
 Bring your own yoga mat.
 Any yoga props you prefer - strap, block, pillow, blanket - are all optional.
 Feel free to reach out to firstname.lastname@example.org with further questions.

 Groups Attending: Individuals, Meet Me in the Silence